nus-cs2103-AY2223S1/tp/docs/team/tykcodes.md

 ### Project: BookFace

-BookFace replaces a paper-based system or manual tracking of books, providing greater speed/efficiency in identifying where a book is, or when it is due.
+BookFace replaces a paper-based system or manual tracking of books, providing greater speed/efficiency for librarians to manage all user and book records.

 **Summary of Contributions**